tndrle/PyLuaTeX/README.md

 Using a different code listings package like *minted*, or typesetting inline code is very easy.
 You can also define your own environments that combine Python code and typesetting.
 See the `typesetting-*.tex` examples in the `example` folder.

+To emulate an interactive Python console/REPL, the `pythonrepl` environment can be used.

 ## How It Works
 PyLuaTeX runs a Python [`InteractiveInterpreter`](https://docs.python.org/3/library/code.html#code.InteractiveInterpreter) (actually several if you use different sessions) in the background for on the fly code execution.